-- The following minimum requirements apply to all seeking entrance to the Aspirancy path of the diaconate formation program. - at least 35 years of age and no older than 65 years of age at ordination - in good health - if married, in a stable marriage with no discernible serious family problems - economically sound - has earned at least a bachelor's degree from an accredited educational institution (exceptions, though rare, are considered for those applicants to demonstrate a capacity to engage in college-level work) - at least three years of significant service in a parish, or satisfactory completion of two years of the Lay Pastoral Ministry Institute Program, or equivalent. - Exceptions to these requirements are at the sole discretion of the Bishop, with consultation of the Director of Diaconal Formation and the Admissions and Formation Board. - In addition, the following application documents will be required: - A completed application form (see Appendix I for a sample). - A detailed, typed autobiography.
+The following minimum requirements apply to all seeking entrance to the Aspirancy path of the diaconate formation program.

+- at least 35 years of age and no older than 65 years of age at ordination - in good health - if married, in a stable marriage with no discernible serious family problems - economically sound - has earned at least a bachelor's degree from an accredited educational institution (exceptions, though rare, are considered for those applicants to demonstrate a capacity to engage in college-level work) - at least three years of significant service in a parish, or satisfactory completion of two years of the Lay Pastoral Ministry Institute Program, or equivalent.

+Exceptions to these requirements are at the sole discretion of the Bishop with consultation of the Director of the Diaconate, the Director of Formation, and the Admissions and Scrutinies Board.

+In addition, the following application documents will be required:

-- A recent photograph of the applicant, spouse, and family (if applicable). - Sacramental documents: - $\circ$ a copy of baptismal certificate (issued within the past 6 months) - o a copy of confirmation certificate - $\circ$ a copy of marriage certificate - o If divorced, a copy of divorce and annulment decrees. - Signed release forms and authorization for background check - o Employment Information Release Form - Authorization for criminal and financial background check - A personal, handwritten statement requesting admission to aspirant formation, indicating the applicant's motivation for seeking ordination to the diaconate, his willingness to pledge his service to the diocesan Church, and his ability to fulfill the requirements of aspirant formation (described in the application cover letter). - If married, a personal, handwritten statement from the wife indicating her initial consent for the application and entrance into aspirant formation. - Proof of residency in the diocese (valid driver's license, other current picture identification with address). - Letters of reference from the applicant's pastor, another priest, deacon, or vowed religious, a faculty member of the diocesan Lay Pastoral Ministry Institute program, a recent employer or supervisor if employed, a close friend, a relative other than one's spouse. - A physician's recent medical report attesting to the applicant's good health. - An official transcript of past or present college or university level studies.
+- 1. A completed application form (see Appendix I for a sample). - 2.
+A detailed, typed autobiography. - 3.
+A recent photograph of the applicant, spouse, and family (if applicable). - 4.
+Sacramental documents: - a copy of baptismal certificate (issued within the past 6 months) - a copy of confirmation certificate - a copy of marriage certificate - If divorced, a copy of divorce and annulment decrees. - 5.
+Signed release forms and authorization for background check - Employment Information Release Form - Authorization for criminal and financial background check - 6.
+A personal, handwritten statement requesting admission to aspirant formation, indicating the applicant's motivation for seeking ordination to the diaconate, his willingness to pledge his service to the diocesan Church, and his ability to fulfill the requirements of aspirant formation (described in the application cover letter). - 7.
+If married, a personal, handwritten statement from the wife indicating her initial consent for the application and entrance into aspirant formation. - 8.
+Proof of residency in the diocese (valid driver's license, other current picture identification with address). - Letters of reference from the applicant's pastor, another priest, deacon, or vowed religious, a faculty member of the diocesan Lay Pastoral Ministry Institute program, a recent employer or supervisor if employed, a close friend, a relative other than one's spouse. - 10.
+A physician's recent medical report attesting to the applicant's good health. - 11.
+An official transcript of past or present college or university level studies.